What's one of the most significant factors in consumer decisions when making purchases?

 Organic employee promotion is one of the best ways to market your software company and build trust with your leads and clients.
 Consumers trust employees two times more than they trust company leadership - and even more than they trust influencers!

 Employee advocacy is one of the best tools you can use in your tech marketing strategy.
 It has a high ROI and also helps build employee engagement in your company.

 Your employees know your product.
-Regardless of the department they're in, they work with your product on a daily basis and possess and intimate knowledge of how it works and what it can do.
+Regardless of the department they're in, they work with your product on a daily basis and possess an intimate knowledge of how it works and what it can do.
 They can reliably answer questions and know the ins and outs of your product.
 In many ways, they're the face of your company.
 That's why enlisting their help with marketing is so effective.

 Engaging your employees

 Knowing that your employees make great marketers is one thing - actually engaging them is another.
-You want to make sure that your employees are sharing your company's product as naturally as possible.
+You want to make sure that your employees are sharing your company's product as natural as possible.
 Their endorsements and marketing won't be nearly as effective if it's forced or insincere.